Water-Run/luaToEXE/exelua/README.md

 # exelua

-> `exelua` is part of the [`luaToEXE`](https://github.com/Water-Run/luaToEXE) tool suite.
+> `exelua` is part of the [luaToEXE](https://github.com/Water-Run/luaToEXE) tool suite.

 ## Introduction

 **`exelua` provides a ready-to-use command-line tool for packaging `.lua` files into `.exe` executables.**

-- `exelua` itself is implemented in Lua and packaged as an exe.
+- The source code of `exelua` itself is written in Lua and packaged as an exe.
-- The conversion is powered by [`srlua`](https://github.com/LuaDist/srlua).
+- The conversion process is powered by [srlua](https://github.com/LuaDist/srlua).
-- **This tool statically links with various Lua versions, so generated executables do not require external DLLs.**
+- **This tool statically links with different Lua versions, so the generated exe does not require any external DLLs.**
-- **Platform limitation: Windows 64-bit.**
+- **Platform limitation: Windows 32/64-bit.**

 ---

 ## Installation

-1. Download `exelua-0.3.zip` from the [release page](https://github.com/Water-Run/luaToEXE/releases).
+1. Download the appropriate version of `exelua` for your system architecture from the [releases page](https://github.com/Water-Run/luaToEXE/releases).
-2. Extract it anywhere, and add the extracted `exelua` folder to your system `PATH` environment variable.
+2. Extract it to any directory, and add the extracted `exelua` folder to your system `PATH` environment variable.
 Restart your computer.
 3. Run `exelua -v` in a terminal.
-If it displays the version number, installation was successful.
+If it displays the version number, the installation was successful.

+> Note: The `srlua` folder must be in the same directory as the program.

 ---